s-h-a-d-o-w/ig-search-vienna/README.md

+# instagram-search-vienna

 ## IMPORTANT

-This was thrown together in just a few days and I have no intention of cleaning it up and making it more general purpose because it already does what I need.
-But if you find it useful as a base (it is pretty simple setup after all) - go nuts.
+This was thrown together in just a few days.
+I had never worked with Puppeteer and GraphQL before and I have no intention of refactoring and making it more general purpose because it already does what I need.

 ## What it does